alex/what-happens-when/README.rst

 ARP process
 -----------

+The Address Resolution Protocol (ARP) is a protocol used to map an IP address to a physical (MAC) address on a local network.
+The ARP process involves resolving the layer-2 (data link layer) address of a network host or device when its IP address is known.

 In order to send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
 It also needs to know the MAC address of the interface it will use to send out the ARP broadcast.